Biunovich/Sudoku_Solver/README.md

-# Sudoku_Solver
+# Sudoku Solver
-Simple implementation of backtracking algorithm for solving sudoku
+Simple implementation of backtracking algorithm for solving sudoku of any size